 - ‘The Natural Way of Things’ by Charlotte Wood [I’ve reviewed all Charlotte Wood’s novels here]

-There was also a montage of books by indigenous writers, which would make an excellent reading list for those who want to explore more by our First Nation storytellers.
+There was also a montage of books by Indigenous writers, which would make an excellent reading list for those who want to explore more by our First Nations storytellers.
 The list includes:

 - ‘The White Girl’ by Tony Birch

 - ‘Terra Nullius’ by Claire G. Coleman

 - ‘Bila Yarrudhanggalangdhuray: River of Dreams’ by Anita Heiss

 - ‘Every Secret Thing’ by Marie Munkara